 In short, leptin regulates both your appetite and your metabolism.
 If your body experiences leptin resistance, it won’t get the message to begin metabolism.

-There are a number of ways through which we become leptin-resistant.
+There are a number of ways twe become leptin-resistant.
 Besides those listed above—poor diet, depression, stress, or dehydration—other factors can come into play, including a lack of exercise and a sedentary lifestyle.
 A lack of sleep, too, can raise your leptin resistance.
 A study at Laval University in Quebec showed that seven to eight hours of sleep per night resulted in higher levels of leptin.

 Seven Leptin Foods to Keep in Your Diet

 So which foods increase our leptin sensitivity (or, put another way, decrease our leptin resistance), thus keeping our appetite more normal?
-You can’t go wrong keeping these seven choices in your diet:
+Research on the subject is minimal; more studies are needed to confirm that certain foods can decrease leptin resistance.
+But you can’t go wrong in keeping these seven choices in your diet:

 - Apples.
 Research has shown pectin—as found in apples—may be effective in fighting back leptin resistance.